 - 9 (Conditional) If you are importing one or more eDirectory drivers, NetIQ recommends that you connect to those eDirectory drivers during the import process.
-Select the eDirectory driver in the Objects to Import window, then click the eDir-to-eDir icon. - 10 (Conditional) Fill in the user name and password for the other eDirectory tree and select Continue to import both eDirectory drivers. - 11 (Conditional) In the Browse Identity Vault window, select the corresponding eDirectory driver, then select the driver and click OK. - You are returned to the Import Drivers from eDirectory window. - When the driver imports, you see the Import Results window showing you if there were any problems with the import procedure. - Errors during the import procedure are displayed with a red icon, and you see an Error description that is related to the operation results.
+Select the eDirectory driver in the Objects to Import window, then click the eDir-to-eDir icon. - 10 (Conditional) Fill in the user name and password for the other eDirectory tree and select Continue to import both eDirectory drivers. - 11 (Conditional) In the Browse Identity Vault window, select the corresponding eDirectory driver, then select the driver and click OK.

+You are returned to the Import Drivers from eDirectory window.

+When the driver imports, you see the Import Results window showing you if there were any problems with the import procedure.

+Errors during the import procedure are displayed with a red icon, and you see an Error description that is related to the operation results.
 If you have multiple errors, selecting an error displays the error's description in the Details > Description field.
-See "Error Messages and Solutions" on page 533 for further information. - 12 Click OK to finish the import process.
+See "Error Messages and Solutions" on page 543 for further information.